JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Jellyfin.md

 ![](https://docs.usbx.me/uploads/images/gallery/2019-11/Wizard-6.PNG)

 * Here, you can configure Remote Access.
 * Leave the settings on this page to the default settings.
-It will work automatically with the preconfigured UltraSeedbox reverse proxy.
+It will work automatically with the preconfigured Ultra.cc reverse proxy.

 ![](https://docs.usbx.me/uploads/images/gallery/2019-11/Wizard-7.PNG)